tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-grammar.md

 Put the sentence on the front of the card.
 Highlight the target grammar point by making it bold, color it or underline it.
 On the back put everything necessary to understand the grammar point.
+Make simple cards.
+Too much information will only slow down the review process.

 When I learned Japanese,
 I went with the Tae Kim grammar guide.